arcaraynier/Jan-repo/README.md

 geez to me
-So do it!.. even it's scary v
+So do it!.. even it's scary vv

 Starthbd